Spinal cord injury: History

-In 1762 a surgeon named Andre Louis removed a bullet from the lumbar spine of a patient, who regained motion in the legs.
-In 1829 the surgeon Gilpin Smith performed a successful laminectomy that improved the patient's sensation.
+In 1762, Andre Louis, a surgeon, removed a bullet from the lumbar spine of a patient, who regained motion in the legs.
+In 1829, Gilpin Smith, a surgeon, performed a successful laminectomy that improved the patient's sensation.
 However, the idea that SCI was untreatable remained predominant until the early 20th century.
 In 1934, the mortality rate in the first two years after injury was over 80%, mostly due to infections of the urinary tract and pressure sores, the latter of which were believed to be intrinsic to SCI rather than a result of continuous bedrest.
 It was not until the second half of the century that breakthroughs in imaging, surgery, medical care, and rehabilitation medicine contributed to a substantial improvement in SCI care.
 The relative incidence of incomplete compared to complete injuries has improved since the mid-20th century, due mainly to the emphasis on faster and better initial care and stabilization of spinal cord injury patients.
 The creation of emergency medical services to professionally transport people to the hospital is given partial credit for an improvement in outcomes since the 1970s.
 Improvements in care have been accompanied by increased life expectancy of people with SCI; survival times have improved by about 2000% since 1940.
 In 2015/2016 23% of people in nine spinal injury centres in England had their discharge delayed because of disputes about who should pay for the equipment they needed.